FREQUENTLY ASKED QUESTIONS

 CAN I HAVE 2 DOULAS FOR SUPPORT?

 Generally, you will be working with one doula.
 Sometimes, we feel it may be necessary to have 2 supports in place, such as in a homebirth: you will have one primary doula and a secondary doula for assistance, relief and back up.
-Current Covid protocols only allow 1 support person (partner, family member, friend) and 1 certified doula for hospital birth.
+Current Covid protocols allow 2 support people (partner, family member, friend) and 1 certified doula for hospital birth.

 HOW DO I PAY FOR DOULA SUPPORT?